 “I think a lot of people assume that the individual points are what we’re going to focus on,” Osterman said.
 “If you think about it, if your team scores and wins innings and games, you get more points that way than we do individually.
 I wasn’t sure how it was going to play out between pitcher and hitter but it’s playing out pretty equally.
 It’s been fun.
 It’s not as individual focused as people assume it’s going to to be.”

-Erika Piancastelli © Athletes Unlimited, LLC 2021 / Credit: Jade Hewitt
+Taylor Morgan, Sha'Dare McNeal © Athletes Unlimited, LLC 2022 / Credit: Jade Hewitt Media

 get in the game